 iPads: You can run LogiCola on an iPad (or even an iPhone or iPod Touch) using a "remote server."
 Open the app store, get the free PocketCloud app, and follow the directions to set up PocketCloud on a Windows computer (on which you install LogiCola).
 Then you can run LogiCola on your iPad through this remote computer; however it's very slugglish and each remote computer can service only one iPad at a time.
 But could this basic idea over time evolve into something more usable?

-handout about downloading LogiCola that teachers can give to their students.
+handout about downloading LogiCola that teachers can give to their students - and here's one about running LogiCola on a Macintosh.
 YOUNGER SISTER: LogiCola has a younger sister, EthiCola, about moral philosophy.

 CHROMEBOOKS and ANDROID DEVICES: Codeweavers is working on a program that would let LogiCola (and most other Windows programs) run on Chromebooks and Android devices that use an Intel processor.
-I've tried a preliminary version of their program on an Acer R11 Chromebook and LogiCola basically works using it, but not all of the features.
-I hope that the final version will allow a fully functional LogiCola to run.
+I've tried a preliminary version of their program on an Acer R11 Chromebook and LogiCola works somewhat using it, but it's not yet fully usable (maybe later!).

 SUPPLEMENTARY MATERIALS: teacher manual for newer editions of the book, teacher manual for first edition, Logic Pretest (printable), Logic Pretest (Web-interactive), Flashcards, Sample Quizzes, Why the star test works, Logic symbols that you can paste into other documents, and classroom slides for many chapters: Introduction, Syllogistic Logic, Fallacies, Basic Propositional Logic, Propositional Proofs, Basic Quantificational Logic, Relations and Identity, Basic Modal Logic, Further Modal Systems, Deontic and Imperative Logic, Belief Logic, A Formalized Ethical Theory, Metalogic, History of Logic, Deviant Logic.SYLLABI: for my basic and intermediate logic courses.